psychokadse/dotfiles/README.md

 # About .dotfiles
 ## Description:
-This repo synchronizes my personal dotfiles and provides a reference for configuring my desktop according to my home machine.
+This repository synchronizes my personal dotfiles and provides a reference for configuring my desktop based on my home machine.
-To be used with GNU Stow on Arch Linux or distros based on Arch that provide pacman.
+To be used with GNU Stow on Arch Linux or distros based on Arch that provide pacman and systemd.

 ## Usage:
 1. Clone this repository into your stow directory (`~/.dotfiles`):